 - Facial Trauma/Injury Reconstruction: This is a successful surgical treatment to restore normal functioning and appearance to the face after having suffered significant trauma or injured the facial region.
 Trauma to the face is mostly seen in the form of facial fractures, which mainly involves the jaw bone, cheek bones, brow, eye socket, etc. The treatment of such fractures or severe trauma and injuries requires realigning the broken/dislocated bone segments and fixing these for healing normally.
 Mild to severe injuries often scar and may also damage the facial nerves, the salivary ducts or the tear ducts.

 - Scar Revision: This is a broad term used to describe a group of facial surgical procedures.
 Scar revision surgeries are mainly aimed at removing the scar completely or reducing the visibility of the scar.
 There are several different methods and techniques used to diminish the scar and help improve the appearance of the face.
-Scar revision can involve conventional surgical procedure to the more advanced laser scar revision therapy.
+Scar revision can involve a conventional surgical procedure to the more advanced laser scar revision therapy.

 Facial deformity surgical treatments can help restore functions and normal appearance to the face effectively and treat the facial deformity.